distcode/SC-300/Guides/EntraIDSignIn-in-AzureVM.md

 For more requirements read the [documentation](https://learn.microsoft.com/en-us/entra/identity/devices/howto-vm-sign-in-azure-ad-windows#requirements).

-## Passwordless Authentication
+## Password-less Authentication

 Following the client-side configure is shown so you could enforce

 + multifactor Authentication
-+ passwordlesse authentication
++ password-less authentication
 + device compliance state via conditional access

 1. In the Azure portal, download the RDP-file for connecting to your VM.